Image generation in Codex CLI: gpt-image-2, the $imagegen skill, and visual development workflows

 White stroke on transparent background.
 2px stroke width."

-gpt-image-2 handles dense text rendering at >99% accuracy2, making it viable for generating labelled diagrams, annotated architecture visuals, and even placeholder marketing banners with real copy.
+gpt-image-2 handles dense text rendering at greater than 99 per cent accuracy1, making it viable for generating labelled diagrams, annotated architecture visuals and placeholder marketing banners with real copy.

-For larger asset sets, use codex exec to script generation:
+For larger asset sets, use codex exec to script generation without interactive mode:

 codex exec "Generate the following icons as individual PNGs at 128x128, \